crippe-90/veckarklocka/README.md

 # veckarklocka [TESTED ON DEBIAN 13]
 This app sends reminders to selected people on a selected day of the month.
+Currently, it supports email notifications through SMTP.

 ## Configuration
-The day is selected in config.toml.
+The nt'h weekday of a month is selected in config.toml.

-### App settings
+#### App settings
 Two variables is necessary to use in the config file under the header `appsettings`.
 `DAY` is the weekday the program should run on, in english and capital.
 `NTH` is the nth time this weekday occur in this month.
 For example december 13 2025 will be DAY=SATURDAY and NTH=2.

-### Credentials
+#### Credentials
 This may change if I find a better way to store these values in the future.
-What is need to added here is `HOST`, that is the SMTP you have selected.
+What is needed to add here is `HOST`, that is the SMTP server you wish to use.
 `PORT` is the port number that the host uses.
-`SECURITY` seems to be set to STARTTLS in most scenarios, but may be something else.
 `USER` and `PASSWORD` is your username and password at the SMTP host.
 `SEND_FROM` is the address from where the email should be sent.

-### Email settings
+#### Email settings
 `SEND_TO` is a list where you put the email adresses you wish to send your message to.